stoolap/stoolap-go/docs/_docs/architecture/mvcc-implementation.md

     Data           storage.Row // Complete row data
     RowID          int64       // Row identifier
     CreateTime     int64       // Timestamp when created
-}
+    prev           *RowVersion // Previous version in the chain }
 ```

+The `prev` pointer creates a backward-linked chain from newest to oldest version.

 ## Transaction IDs and Timestamps